 It is worth consideration because soy is a common allergen.
-While one might not have a severe allergic reaction to small amounts of soy, one could still experience inflammatory side effects such as acne, rash or upset stomach.
+While one might not have a severe allergic reaction to small amounts of soy, one could still experience inflammatory side effects such as acne, rash, or upset stomach.

-On April 28, 2016, the FDA issued a recall of several products made by World’s Choice Products, Inc., as these products contained undisclosed amounts of whey protein.
+On April 28, 2016, the FDA issued a recall of several products made by the World’s Choice Products, Inc., as these products contained undisclosed amounts of whey protein.

 While Gold Standard 100% Whey clearly describes the product as containing soy, many consumers remain undereducated about food allergies and the potential negative effects of soy.

-Some of the most commonly-reported side effects of soy allergy include diarrhea, nausea, abdominal pain or fullness.
+Some of the most commonly reported side effects of soy allergy include diarrhea, nausea, abdominal pain, or fullness.
 As with most food allergens, side effects vary greatly from person to person, depending on individual tolerance.

-The most marked early sensorimotor deficits were seen in the 5% soy lecithin preparation group, although all soy lecithin preparation-exposed offspring had elevated brain/body weight ratios and choline acetyltransferase levels.
+The most marked early sensorimotor deficits were seen in the 5% soy lecithin preparation group.
+However, all soy lecithin preparation-exposed offspring had elevated brain/body weight ratios and choline acetyltransferase levels.
 Later, animals exposed to lifelong 5 or 2% soy lecithin preparations were hypoactive and had poor postural reflexes.
 The results indicate that dietary soy lecithin preparation enrichment during development leads to behavioral and neurochemical abnormalities in the exposed offspring.

 In short, soy lecithin affected neuromotor development in young rats.